-Gestation period, Cat Pregnancy Timeline, And How to Help Your Furry Friend
+Cat Pregnancy Timeline: How To Help Your Furry Friend

 It is preferred that you spay or neuter your cat so that this does not happen to start with.
 But, maybe she got out and got busy before you could get it done.
 (Some cats have been known to breed as young as four months.)